 When a medical emergency strikes, you want the highest level of emergency care as quickly as possible.
 HealthONE has 13 full-service emergency rooms in Denver that are open 24/7 for all your emergency care needs.
-Our convenient emergency room locations mean you have access to the highest quality emergency room doctors and staff, no matter where you live in Denver.
+Our convenient emergency room locations give you access to the highest quality emergency room doctors and staff, no matter where you live in the greater metro area.

 HealthONE has 13 full-service emergency rooms - seven at our hospitals and five free-standing emergency rooms.
 These include:

 - The Medical Center of Aurora (Level II Trauma Center)